 A better investment strategy is becoming an “owner” of a company for an extended period.
 Acquiring shares in companies with good management, a growing market, and a significant competitive advantage invariably delivers growing earnings and stock prices over a long term.
 Your retirement funds are too important to risk by speculating on the price of a stock tomorrow, next week, or next year.

 Mutual funds are an easy way to invest without the burden of analyzing individual companies or economic trends.
 More than half of adults invest in common stocks, mutual funds, and exchange-traded funds (ETFs), according to a 2016 Gallup poll.
+These can easily be purchased through platforms like Betterment.

 Despite investment managers’ claim they regularly “beat the market,” few can consistently better the return of a broad market index like the S&P 500.
 According to Jeff Sommer, a financial reporter for the New York Times, no mutual fund manager has consistently delivered a higher return than the overall market.